JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 **Annotation re-evaluation.** `_build_reg_sim_func` re-`exec`s the function definition, so its parameter and return annotations are re-evaluated in a rebuilt namespace.
-A name used *only* in an annotation is not captured as a free variable, which used to make factory-local types invisible here (`x: some_fb_t[n]` → `NameError` on `some_fb_t`, even though `n`, used in the body, resolved).
-Each parameter's already-resolved annotation object is now bound to a generated name and substituted into the AST, which works for every annotation form rather than bare names only.
+A name used *only* in an annotation is not captured as a free variable — naively, that would make factory-local types invisible here (`x: some_fb_t[n]` → `NameError` on `some_fb_t`, even though `n`, used in the body, resolves).
+Each parameter's already-resolved annotation object is instead bound to a generated name and substituted into the AST, which works for every annotation form rather than bare names only.

 Note the limit of that guarantee: it covers the *wiring*, not port **types**.
 Native sim is duck-typed, so passing a bare `uint1_t` where a module expects an interface's `{ready}` struct